purushottammohanty/purushottammohanty.github.io/_pages/home.md

   image: /assets/images/PSE_widescreen.jpeg
 ---

-I am an aspiring economist, curently working as a Data Associate at Good Business Lab.
+I am an aspiring economist, curently working as a Senior Data Associate at Good Business Lab.

 I aim to use large datasets to answer interesting socio-economic questions.
 I am broadly interested in development economics and international trade.